Spksonti/DiscordBot/README.md

-# DiscordBot
+# DiscordBot(Work in Progress)
-A bot I created in python for my discord server
+A bot I created in python for my discord server, a fun mini project I made to mess with my friends on discord.
+Not only is it for fun purposes but it has a feature that will track the number of the people currently online, idle, and offline every hour and at the end of the day it will send a graph to my email.